-We were told that the service could prioritise self-referring patients or clinicians needing results to be sent back urgently.
-A phlebotomist told us that to manage the expectations of self-referring patients, they would first have a conversation with one of the biomedical scientists, and confirm with them that they could actually prioritise giving urgent results back, before the phlebotomist would go back to the patient and inform them that they could receive their results back quickly.
+The service could prioritise self-referring patients or clinicians needing results to be sent back urgently.
+Phlebotomists managed the expectations of self-referring patients, by first having a conversation with one of the biomedical scientists, and confirming with them that they could actually prioritise giving urgent results back, before the phlebotomist would go back to the patient and inform them they could receive their results back quickly.

-We were given examples of what would constitute in results being sent back urgently, such as a clinician who suspected that their patient might be pregnant and wanted to see that growth tests were normal, or for a child who may be suspected to have anaemia.
+We were given examples of what would constitute results being sent back urgently, such as a clinician who suspected their patient might be pregnant and wanted to see that growth tests were normal, or for a child who may be suspected to have anaemia.
 We were shown examples of where results were sent back to patients and clinicians quicker than four hours, sometimes in one hour.
-We were told that this was not possible for every test, and this was dependent on whether the analyser was up and running for the day.
+We were told this was not possible for every test, and this was dependent on whether the analyser was up and running for the day.